The Ultimate Guide to the Best AnyDesk Alternatives

 • Limited functionality

-This AnyDesk alternative is free to use, making it an affordable option, but it may not be entirely suited to business use.
+This AnyDesk alternative is free, making it an affordable option, but it may not be entirely suited to business use.

-Microsoft Remote Desktop among the most notable free competitors of AnyDesk because it’s very well-known and easy to use.
+Microsoft Remote Desktop is among the most notable free competitors of AnyDesk because it’s well known and easy to use.
 However, it is generally more limited in functionality than AnyDesk.
 This solution works similarly to Chrome Remote Desktop—you simply install the client on your computer and, if you’d like to use the mobile application, download the app from your mobile device’s app store.
-This will allow you to connect your devices and establish remote access, with video and audio streaming (as with AnyDesk).
-A key benefit of using Microsoft Remote Desktop is you don’t need a Google Chrome installation for this tool to work on Windows devices.
+This will allow you to connect your devices and establish remote access through video and audio streaming (like AnyDesk).
+A key benefit of using Microsoft Remote Desktop is that you don’t need to install Google Chrome to use this tool on Windows devices.

 Pros: